 Concurrent write problemLost updates, transaction isolation levels and locking strategies

 Concurrency control is one of the most challenging aspects of software development.
 Sometimes, we have a tendency to wishful thinking and naive beliefs that our advanced toolkit like a web framework, a database or an ORM solve all our issues seamlessly underhood.
-However, when we tackle non-trivial problem (like concurrent write), we have to demonstrate some understanding how these tools genuinely work (and maybe why they are configured in the specific way).
+However, when we tackle non-trivial problems (like concurrent write), we have to demonstrate some understanding of how these tools genuinely work (and maybe why they are configured in a specific way).

 Concurrent write problem

 Suppose we have a PostgresSQL database with a table